My Quiet Kitchen

 Recipe Video

-a stack of healthy peanut butter cookies on parchment paper.
+a stack of vegan peanut butter cookies on parchment paper.

 Author: Lori Rasmussen, My Quiet Kitchen

-These gluten-free peanut butter cookies are oil-free, vegan, sweetened with maple syrup, and so easy to make.
+These healthier vegan peanut butter cookies are gluten-free, oil-free/WFPB, sweetened with maple syrup, and so easy to make!
 Choose from two flour options: oat flour or a GF 1:1 blend.
-Rich, irresistible, and only 25 minutes to make a batch!
+Irresistibly sweet-and-salty and only 25 minutes to make a batch!

 Servings: 12 cookies